tatmanblue/Cogitatio/README.md

 1. Host can run dotnet core Application
 2. MS SQL instance.
 3. [Tiny MCE](https://www.tiny.cloud/) cloud license
 4. Set up a couple environment variables and off you go!

+## Addendum
+Some of the pages in this project are specific to me.
+I know there are good options for making this more configurable but it is not a priority for me at this time.
+You are free to fork this project and make it work for you.
+Pull requests are welcome.
+Please keep in mind, however, this project is for me and if it complicates my ability to support my blog, I may insist that your changes remain the branch.

 ## License
 Released with [Apache 2.0 license](https://github.com/tatmanblue/Cogitatio/blob/main/LICENSE)